Fast Paced

 Contact Us

 Milo Miller ’28 is the CRLS Squash Club founder, player coordinator, and captain of the CRLS Squash Team.
-He is a MA top 10 player in his age division and competes regularly on the junior tournament circuit.
+He is a 5.0 rated MA top 10 player in his age division and competes regularly on the junior tournament circuit and local MA Squash leagues.
+Students who are interested in joining the team should contact Milo by email.

 Tien-Yi Lee is our program coordinator and parent liason.
 For general questions, to volunteer with us, or to receive news/updates, please contact Tien-Yi by email.